pdxbadgers/2020-mask/README.md

 - Cotton face mask
 - USB power pack....

+## Changes:
+- The original used the Arduino Nano, which uses an (often fake) FT232, Atmega 328p, and USB Mini (yuck).
+This uses Arduino Pro mini with the much more robust Atmega 32u4 and usb micro.
+- The original uses a niche 9v battery and voltage regulator, this runs off standard 5v USB power banks, more efficient and lower heat output.
+- The original had an inline switch wired to the battery, this trades it for a button that turns off the display and mic and goes into low power mode
+- The original had several more wires involved, this minimizes the circuit and necessary solder points.

 ## Wiring:
-No additional wire needed, the LED panels probably already have it.
+No additional wire needed, the LED panels probably already have them.
 Strip the wires, thread them through the arduino pin holes, and solder:
-- LED Matrix 5v to Arduino RAW
+- LED Matrix 5v to Arduino VCC
 - LED Matrix GND to Arduino GND
 - LED Matrix DIN to Arduino A3 (digital 21)
+- Bridge solder jumper J1 (lets VUSB straight through to VCC, no overheating diodes)

 Add the microphone.
 No wire needed, can solder directly to the arduino.
 We'll use I/O pins for software-controllable power and ground:
 - Microphone VCC to Arduino 14